psiayn/psiterm/README.md

 # psiterm
 Psiayn's Terminal Emulator.
-I am bored, don't like gnome terminal because it's slow and sadly alacritty and gnome don't play nice.
-So this is the result of that.
+It is spid and debian doesn't have alacritty T-T.

 ## What works
 - Copy Paste with `Ctrl+Shift+C` and `Ctrl+Shift+V`.
+- Zoom in is `Ctrl +` and zoom out is `Ctrl -`
 - No tabs as of now.
 Tmux ftw.